BuildingCityDashboards/Ground_Truth_In_Digital_Dublin/README.md

 # Ground Truth In Digital Dublin

-This repository includes materials and user guides prepared for the public Open Labs workshop [Ground Truth In Digital Dublin: Deep Mapping in Virtual Reality](https://dublin.sciencegallery.com/events/2019/05/groundtruthdigitaldublindeepmappingvirtualreality) at the Science Gallery Dublin in June 2019.
+This repository includes materials and user guides prepared for the public Open Labs workshop [Ground Truth in Digital Dublin: Deep Mapping in Virtual Reality](https://dublin.sciencegallery.com/events/2019/05/groundtruthdigitaldublindeepmappingvirtualreality) at the Science Gallery Dublin in June 2019.

 ## Contents